TransportScotland/voyager-converter/README.md

 To filter the services used, a day and date is input.
 Certain traffic operators can be filtered in post-processing

-### GUI
-The GUI allows specification of
-- Locations of files
-- Filtering options
-- Assigning operators

 ## Requirements
 The Cube Voyager network must already exist with a set of Cube Nodes and Links

 Required files (see existing versions for format):
-- Rail:
+1. Rail:
    - MSN File - containing station info (Common Interface File)
    - MCA File - containing timetable info (Common Interface File)
    - Rail Node Lookup - maps TIPLOC to Cube Node
    - Rolling Stock (optional) - seating and crush capacity for each origin-destination pair and time period
-- Bus:
+2. Bus:
    - XML Directory - directory that contains all XML files to be processed (TransXChange format)
    - Bus Node Lookup - maps ATCO to Cube Node
-- Other:
+3. Other:
    - Operator to Mode Lookup - service operators assigned a number for Cube and mode (Bus/Rail).
 Will be created as long as a path is specified
    - Node File (patching interface) - every relevant node in the network
    - Link File (patching interface) - every relevant link in the network
    - Patching Override file - overrides for the patching process, see file for formatting guidance

 Software requirements are:
 - Python 3